stephanosterburg/stephanosterburg.github.io/_posts/2019-10-14-jupyterlab.md

 hidden: false
 ---

-How to change the background color of a single cell in a jupyterlab (jupyter notebook)?
+How to change the background color of a single cell in a jupyterlab (jupyter notebook)?[^1]

 The following is a bit of a hack, but it works to set the color of a coding cell.
 We will define our primary function and place it at the top of our notebook.